Gabriel Obertan

-Gabriel Antoine Obertan (born 26 February 1989) is a French professional footballer who plays as a winger for USL League One side Charlotte Independence.
+Gabriel Antoine Obertan (born 26 February 1989) is a French retired professional footballer who is currently an assistant coach for USL League One side Charlotte Independence.

 A former attendee of the famous Clairefontaine academy, Obertan began his professional career playing for Bordeaux in France.
 He then joined Manchester United in July 2009 for an undisclosed fee, before signing for Newcastle United for another undisclosed fee in August 2011.
 Obertan was released by Newcastle in May 2016.

 Obertan represented his country at under-16, under-17, under-18, under-19 and under-21 level.

 Club career

 Early career

-Obertan and began his career playing for his local club Paris-Pantin before moving to a higher level joining Paris FC in 2002.
+Obertan began his career playing for his local club Paris-Pantin before moving to a higher level joining Paris FC in 2002.
 After spending a year there, he did what most youths at Paris FC often do and joined Paris-Saint Germain.
 Following another year of training, he moved to the famed Clairefontaine academy in order to further his development.
 It was here where he was first spotted by Bordeaux scouts and after one year at Clairefontaine, he moved to Bordeaux to begin training with them.